-Towards a Trump Pacific Partnership
+How Trump Can Win With China

 The pity is that the TPP, from which President Trump withdrew in his first week in office, is one of the most promising avenues to influencing China’s behavior.
 China’s sidelined reformers have, very quietly, been looking to TPP to spur domestic economic reforms.
 The TPP trade bloc includes 40 percent of global GDP, but China is not party to the accord.
 If the TPP passed, the Chinese leadership could be incentivized to enact long-promised economic reforms and remove market access barriers in order to compete as the TPP sparks increased trade and investment among member countries.

 The TPP’s larger purpose is to provide a template of modern trade agreement language that takes into account today’s business world of global supply chains, cross-border investment, intellectual property protection, and unfair competition from protected state-enterprise.
-It is an open secret that China’s portfolio of trade and investment transgressions were the inspiration for TPP once the U.S. joined in.
+It is an open secret that China’s portfolio of trade and investment transgressions were the inspiration for TPP once the United States joined in.

 U.S. ratification is essential.
 The agreement only takes effect if 6 countries comprising 85 percent of the GDP of the bloc have signed.
-Twelve Pacific Rim countries are involved: Australia, Brunei, Canada, Chile, Japan, Malaysia, Mexico, New Zealand, Peru, Singapore, the U.S., and Vietnam.
+Twelve Pacific Rim countries are involved: Australia, Brunei, Canada, Chile, Japan, Malaysia, Mexico, New Zealand, Peru, Singapore, the United States, and Vietnam.

-In withdrawing, the U.S. has left China in the driver’s seat on Asia trade agreements.
-China is now leading the push for the Regional Comprehensive Economic Partnership (RCEP), which excludes the U.S. but includes all the important Asian economies as well as Australia and New Zealand.
+In withdrawing, the United States has left China in the driver’s seat on Asia trade agreements.
+China is now leading the push for the Regional Comprehensive Economic Partnership (RCEP), which excludes the United States but includes all the important Asian economies as well as Australia and New Zealand.
 In a memo written upon his departure as Obama’s U.S. Trade Representative, Michael Froman warned that jettisoning the TPP “will be our loss and China’s gain” as the 16-country RCEP “would not protect labor and the environment, would not ensure Internet freedom, would not protect patents or trademarks or copyright from infringement, counterfeiting, and piracy, and would impose no disciplines on state-owned enterprises.”

-For the U.S., the TPP is a distressed asset that needs to be resurrected.
+For the United States, the TPP is a distressed asset that needs to be resurrected.
 Given his business expertise in turnarounds, Commerce Secretary Wilbur Ross should be a natural at this.
 Trump can unleash his unsurpassed “art of the deal” negotiating tactics and his legendary marketing savvy to work out a few face-saving tweaks and revive the TPP.
-There is little doubt that this would sail through the GOP dominated Congress.
-Our allies in Asia would be hard pressed to wring their hands about the U.S.’ abandoning Asia when the president has pasted his own name across the region.
+There is little doubt that this would sail through the GOP-dominated Congress.
+Our allies in Asia would be hard-pressed to wring their hands about the United States abandoning Asia when the president has pasted his own name across the region.

 Now the real threat: Chinese techno-nationalism